notaryproject/specifications/signature-specification.md

 **A:** The `mediaType` of artifact manifest's blob identifies the signature envelope type.
 The client implementation can use the aforementioned `mediaType` to parse the signature envelope.

-**Q: How will Notary v2 handle non-backward compatible changes to signature format?**
+**Q: How will Notary v2 support multiple payload formats?**

-**A:** The Signature envelope MUST have a versioning mechanism to support non-backward compatible changes.
+**A:** The Signature envelope MUST have a versioning mechanism to support multiple payload formats.
-[JWS JSON serialization](./signature-envelope-jwt.md) signature envelope versioning is achieved by the `cty` field in ProtectedHeaders.
+For [JWS JSON serialization](./signature-envelope-jwt.md) signature envelope, versioning is achieved by the `cty` field in ProtectedHeaders.

 ## Appendix